 - electrical fittings and/or other building materials and/or furniture has fallen.

-If so evacuate the building and go to one of the designated assembly points listed below.
+If any of the above has occurred, evacuate the building and go to one of these designated assembly points:

-Staff are to ensure persons with mobility disabilities remain accompanied in a safe location, and Facilities Management are advised immediately so these persons can be safely removed from the building.
+Staff are to ensure that any individual with compromised mobility remains accompanied in a safe location, and that Facilities Management is advised immediately so the individual can be safely removed from the building.

 3. Information notices will be erected at the designated earthquake assembly points to provide advice

 These will advise as to whether:

 I. To resume business as usual and re-enter buildings or